Linuxfabrik/lfops/CONTRIBUTING.md

 * If you need random but predictable/idempotent values, use the `inventory_hostname` as seed.
 Example for setting the minutes of an hour: `{{ 59 | random(seed=inventory_hostname) }}`.
 * When guarding optional role variables (strings or lists) that may be undefined, use `is defined and my_var | length > 0`.
 This catches both undefined variables and empty values (e.g. `my_var: ''`).
 Bare `is defined` is fine for dict subkeys where presence alone is the signal (e.g. `item["cidr"] is defined`) or for result attributes (e.g. `result["failed"] is defined`).
 * Any secrets (passwords, tokens etc.) should not be provided with default values in the role.
 It is important for a secure-by-default implementation to ensure that an environment is not vulnerable due to the production use of default secrets.
 Users must be forced to properly provide their own secret variable values.
+* Group credentials as subkeys of a single dictionary variable (e.g. `<role>__login` with `username` and `password` subkeys) rather than as separate top-level variables.
+This integrates cleanly with the `linuxfabrik.lfops.bitwarden_item` lookup, which returns the whole item as one dict.
 * Always use the `ansible_facts` dictionary (e.g. `ansible_facts["os_family"]` instead of `ansible_os_family`).
 The old pre-2.5 "facts injected as separate variables" naming system will be deprecated in a future release of Ansible.